 Following in the footsteps of 2018 & 2019’s video marketing trends, live video marketing has become a powerful boon – and bane – for marketers.
+It is what the best digital marketing Agencies around the world are talking about these days.
 Users crave instant, live content, and several social media sites have risen to the challenge of providing it.
 Tiktok, Facebook, Snapchat, Instagram, and YouTube have all cited amazing influxes of users to their live content, but they haven’t done so without discovering the darker side of live sharing.

 TikTok is App of the Year in 2018 which also surpassed Instagram.